India breaks global record for new covid-19 cases for sixth day in a row as more countries pledge support

 President Biden told Modi on Monday that oxygen supplies, therapeutics and vaccines were on the way.
 The United States has said it would release its stockpile of 60 million Oxford-AstraZeneca vaccines to the world, though it could take weeks or even months for U.S. regulators to clear the move.

-American biopharmaceutical company Gilead Sciences confirmed Monday that it would give India almost half a million vials of the antiviral drug remdesivir, which experts say has been successful in treating covid-19 patients.
+American biopharmaceutical company Gilead Sciences confirmed Monday that it would give India almost a half-million vials of the antiviral drug remdesivir, which experts say has been successful in treating covid-19 patients.
 India’s hospitals are running low on supplies as the medications are being sold at extortionate rates on the black market.

 On Tuesday, Britain’s first shipment of aid arrived in the country, including 100 ventilators and 95 oxygen concentrators, with more on the way.
 France, among other countries, also announced plans to send medical equipment.